-Fortnite season 8: everything you need to know
+Fortnite season 8: Everything you need to know

 Become a cannon ball

-New pirate cannons have been added around the map, mostly at the pirate camp locations, but they're useful in a couple ways.
+New pirate cannons have been added around the map, mostly at the camps, but they're useful in a couple ways.
 You can fire cannonballs at enemy structures for a powerful impact or you can climb in, aim the cannon, then fire yourself into the air.
-You also can move them around so expect to see people pushing them onto the battlefield.
+You can move them around, too, so expect to see people pushing them onto the battlefield.

 Brand new season 8 battle pass

-Like every season, season 8 has a new set of emotes, backpack animals, sprays, and skins you can unlock using Fortnite's tiered system.
-It costs 950 V-Bucks (roughly $10) and you can complete weekly challenges to level up through all the 100 tiers.
-It's no easy task to reach the end, but if you get started early (and look at my challenges guides every week - here's season 8, week 1) you should be able to grind through them pretty easily.
+Like every season, season 8 has a new set of emotes, backpack animals, sprays and skins you can unlock using Fortnite's tiered system.
+It costs 950 V-Bucks (a pack of 1,000 costs $10, £8 or AU$15) and you can complete weekly challenges to level up through all the 100 tiers.
+It's no easy task to reach the end, but if you get started early -- and look at my challenges guides every week: here's season 8, week 1 -- you should be able to grind through them pretty easily.

 5G and foldable phones go big at MWC 2019: With international intrigue and a 5G coming-out party, this show doesn’t need the boost of a Samsung event.